biovoxxel/bv3dbox/README.md

 ![image](https://user-images.githubusercontent.com/10721817/155275761-c6ded9a8-5b1f-432c-9b17-ff77bc2f527e.png)

-The `Contrast saturation (%)` slider serves to highlight brighter image content and "add" it to the ground truth.
-Objects of interest should in the best case therefore appear completely in yellow.
-If parts are highlighted in `cyan` they are not recognized by the current threshold even though being of interest, while if they show up in `orange` or `red` they are picked up by the threshold but are rather undesired.
+The `Highlight ground truth` slider serves to highlight brighter image content and "add" it to the ground truth.
+While the `Threshold method` field is set to "None", objects of interest should in the best case appear completely in cyan.
+If any other threshold method is selected true positive (extracted) areas will appear `yellow`.
+In the latter case, parts highlighted still in `cyan` are not recognized by the current threshold even though being of interest (false negative), while parts shown in `red` are false positive ones compared to the specified ground truth.

 The `Histogram usage` field allows to restrict the histogram during threshold calculation by ignoring black or white pixels or both.
 This can avoid that a big amount of saturated pixels contributes oversized to the final threshold.
 If "full" is chosen the original histogram is taken into account.
 The latter is the default setting.

 In the ImageJ main window, the status bar shows the corresponding [Jaccard Index](https://en.wikipedia.org/wiki/Jaccard_index) and [Dice Coefficient](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient) values for the current setup and comparison of approximated ground truth versus segmentation result are displayed.
 The closer to 1.0 they are the more more accurate the segmentation will be (in context of the approximated ground truth).
 The lower they are the lower the relative "segmentation quality".

-If the `Contrast saturation`value is kept fixed a more objective and quantitative comparison of the performance of individual Auto Thresholds can be achieved.
+If the `highlighted ground truth` value is kept fixed a more objective and quantitative comparison of the performance of individual Auto Thresholds can be achieved.

 ![image](https://user-images.githubusercontent.com/10721817/152512052-fa834e26-6933-4d97-92c6-cd8e7e13574a.png)

-If the user finds a useful threshold the output can be set to either binary with the values 0/255 (ImageJ binary standard), binary 0/1 (CLIJ2 standard) or "Labels" which extracts the the objects filled with unique intensity values to be used as labeled connected components for further analysis (recommended setup).
+If the user finds a useful threshold the output can be retrieved already as a binary image.

 ![image](https://user-images.githubusercontent.com/10721817/151660615-ea6ae986-f0b3-4c9b-b3b8-c9f30e6c09ce.png)